szarnyasg/dbtoaster-backend/README.md

 ## DBToaster Backend

 [DBToaster](http://www.dbtoaster.org) creates query engines for incremental view maintenance (IVM) by recursively computing the delta of each individual modification on the query result.
-This allow dramatic speedup over traditional database systems.
+This allows dramatic speedup over traditional database systems.
 More information:

    * [DB Toaster website](http://www.dbtoaster.org)